Troubleshooting: Control 1.26 - Agent File Upload and File Analysis Restrictions

 - Check Microsoft Sentinel mirror tables (if configured) for faster signal

-Cause: Default container permissions retained
+Cause: Default environment permissions retained

 - Open Microsoft Purview → Data Lifecycle Management → Retention policies